Fencing at the 1908 Summer Olympics

-At the 1908 Summer Olympics, four fencing events were contested.

-The 1908 Games were the first to lack a foil competition.
+The 1908 Summer Olympics in London featured four fencing events, where it was the first to lack a foil competition.
 Foil fencing, "not being in the opinion of the organisers a form of sport which is improved by competition," was held only as a display.
 The 1908 Olympics did introduce team sabre and épée competitions.
 As in the 1904 edition, the London Games held no events for masters; all fencing was done by amateurs.